You want to blog so you read.

 - Only do tasks that will grow your blog/business in some way.
-This means doing something to grow your traffic, list or income.
-It could be writing a blog post, starting your email list, becoming an affiliate for a program you love or starting Pinterest to grow your traffic.
+This means doing something to grow your traffic so that income can come your way.
+It could be writing a blog post, becoming an affiliate for a program you love or starting Pinterest to grow your traffic.

 - Learn your audience well.
 This means figuring out your audience first and then serving them with your blog.